scionproto/scion/doc/glossary.rst

       In SCION, the concept of ASes takes a more prominent role as it also serves as "locator" in the addressing of end hosts.

-   Leaf AS
-   Leaf Autonomous System

-      An :term:`AS` at the "edge" of an :term:`ISD`, with no other downstream ASes.

    BFD
    Bidirectional Forwarding Detection